-Clean the aspirator/syringe with warm soapy water after each use.
+Clean the aspirator/syringe with warm soapy water after each use, using a baby safe cleaner like baby dish soap, natural baby shampoo, or a safe fragrance free cleaner.
 Wash the tip and draw some water into the syringe, shake, and release.
 Repeat several times, then let dry by suspending the syringe upside down in a glass.

 Could I Accidentally Injure my Baby Using the Aspirator?